What is a Credit Card and how credit card works?

 - Request your card provider

-Send an application to your card provider to increase your credit limit, you also have to provide a solid reason to support your request.
+Send an application to your card provider to increase your credit card limit, you also have to provide a solid reason to support your request.

 - Be a responsible cardholder